ensdomains/docs/ens-improvement-proposals/ensip-xx-profile-text-records.md

 In the case that the value is always displayed in a certain format, the formatting may be kept.
 However, any parsing or processing done on said value should attempt to be compatible with values that do not have the formatting applied.

+#### Image files

+When **setting** an image for an avatar or header, it is **strongly recommended** to limit the file size to an absolute maximum of 10MB.
+The image being set should be validated against this limit, whether it is a URL, or an NFT.
+Ideally, if creating an image to be set on behalf of the user, the file size should be limited to 2MB.
+Additionally, maintainers of image endpoints should support dimensions of images to be limited via query string `?width={width}&height={height}` wherever possible.

+When **retrieving** an image for an avatar or header, images should attempt to be loaded if 10MB or less in file size.
+Loading images above 10MB is not required, but ideally loading should still be attempted.
+If retrieving an image via URL, a query string can be optionally appended to the URL to limit the dimensions via `?width={width}&height={height}`.
+However, the query string may have no effect.

 ### Backwards Compatibility

 The `alias` key replaces the pre-existing `name` key.
 When displaying an alias, you should consider also resolving the `name` key and displaying it, if `alias` is not available.